 You should always check the weather before your hikes.
 If it is going to be a hot day, consider hiking early in the morning or in the late evening to avoid the heat of the day.

-We typically check the weather the days leading up to a planned hike as well as the morning of.
+We typically check the weather on the days leading up to a planned hike as well as the morning of.
 Prepare yourself for any weather situation that could come up during your hike, especially if you are doing a longer trail.

 Use tick repellant when necessary